 The north pole of a magnet is supposed to stimulate metabolism, increasing the calories burned in cells and thus increasing the general energy expenditure.
 In the bracelets -- marketed for wearing on fingers or toes depending on the design -- the magnets are used in combination with principles of acupressure.
 Acupressure is an alternative therapy technique, based on the idea that stimulating certain points in the body will lead to changes in internal organs and physiological processes.
 The general principles are the same as used in acupuncture.

 Possible Mechanism of Action

-And yet there are people who swear by the bracelets and the way magnets helped them lose weight.
+And yet some people swear by the bracelets and the way magnets helped them lose weight.
 The best explanation for these results is a simple placebo effect.
-Being aware of receiving a treatment and believing in its effectiveness can be a powerful force in healing, especially when psychological and motivational factors are as important as they are with any behavior change such as weight loss.
+Being aware of receiving treatment and believing in its effectiveness can be a powerful force in healing, especially when psychological and motivational factors are as important as they are with any behavior change such as weight loss.

 I am Allergic To nickel.
 I can I wear bracelet

 I do interesting to lose my weight magnetic bracelet

 Will this actually work?if so how much weight will my mom lose